 A decade of performing and recording with many west coast bands and solo artists has helped shape her original sound.
 Freelance study throughout the Pacific Northwest, Ireland, North Carolina and Louisiana has further enriched her knowledge and appreciation of diverse fiddle traditions.
 A member of The Sweet Lowdown since 2009, Miriam has toured Canada, the US and the UK, performing for audiences of folk and roots music lovers to critical acclaim.
 The trio has produced 4 albums, and received multiple awards and award nominations.
 Highlight performances include the Canadian Folk Music Awards and CBC's Vinyl Cafe with Stuart McLean.

 In 2015 Miriam was awarded a Canada Council for The Arts Musician's Grant to study with bluegrass fiddler Bobby Hicks in Marshall, North Carolina.
 She has since recorded some of the tunes she learned with Bobby on a brand new album with Old Paint Duo.
 More recently, her original song 'Don't Walk Away' was recorded by North Carolina bluegrass band Balsam Range, on their 2016 album Mountain Voodoo, which won Album of the Year at the International Bluegrass Music Awards.
-Another one of her original songs, 'Leaving', has been published by Cypress Choral Music in Vancouver BC.
+Another one of her original songs, 'Leaving', has been performed by choirs across Canada, after being published by Cypress Choral Music in Vancouver BC.

 Miriam is currently performing with partner Jeff Dill as Old Paint Duo, The Sweet Lowdown, and The Unfaithful Servants.
 In recent years she has performed with John Reischman and The Jaybirds, The Pine Siskins, Nick Hornbuckle, Jesse Cobb, Darren Nicholson Band, Balsam Range, Annie Lou, Daniel Lapp, Shearwater Bluegrass Band, Flash In The Pan, and Shady Characters.